 B2B Use Case Example:

-For a healthcare services company, we found quite a number of customers registered for the same webinar over and over but never attended signaling interest in the topic but suggesting difficulty with the timing.
+For a healthcare services company, we found quite a number of customers registered for the same webinar repeatedly but never attended it.
+This behavior signaled interest in the topic but suggsuggestedficulty with the timing.
 The register data and email open showed engagement was high for, however, the actual conversion signaled an opportunity to improve our connection.